diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The different tools have very different compression characteristics.
 * gzip is a general-purpose compressor and sits in the middle of the space/time trade-off.
 * bzip2 compresses more effectively than gzip, but is slower. bzip2’s decompression speed is faster than its compression speed, but it is still slower than the other formats.
-* LZO, LZ4, and Snappy, on the other hand, all optimize for speed and are around an order of magnitude faster than gzip, but compress less effectively. `Snappy and LZ4 are also significantly faster than LZO for decompression`.
+* LZO, LZ4, and Snappy, on the other hand, all optimize for speed and are around `an order of magnitude faster than gzip`, but compress less effectively. `Snappy and LZ4 are also significantly faster than LZO for decompression`.
 * bzip2 is splittable, LZO files are splittable if they have been indexed in a preprocessing step using an indexer tool that comes with the Hadoop LZO libraries

 The “Splittable” column in Table 5-1 indicates whether the compression format supports splitting (that is, whether you can seek to any point in the stream and start reading from some point further on).
 Splittable compression formats are especially suitable for Map‐Reduce.